Category: News

 Desulphurisation technology for India and Bangladesh

 “India’s new environmental guidelines stipulate the reduction of emissions in power plants, so that the maximum permitted sulphur dioxide output must now be reduced drastically.
 We are therefore convinced that the partnership with Indure will give us the opportunity to successfully establish our proven flue gas cleaning technologies in the growing Indian market.
-With Indure a partner has been found whose own engineering and production capacities have made it one of the most experienced suppliers of power plant components in the country,” explains Dr. Frank Delle, Head of Flue Gas Cleaning at HZI Steinmüller.
+With Indure a partner has been found whose own engineering and production capacities have made it one of the most experienced suppliers of power plant components in the country,” explains Dr. Frank Delle, Head of Flue Gas Cleaning at Kanadevia Inova Steinmüller.

 Read More